Losing the most beautiful part of our life, our father!

 protection to me.
 He was the most beautiful thing I had.
 There is nothing worse

-than losing the most beloved and taken for granted person in this world.
+than losing the most beloved and taken-for-granted person in this world.
 He is,

-was and will remain within me.
-Deep down somewhere backing me up with the
+was, and will remain within me.
+Deep down somewhere, backing me up with the

 affable lines of his ‘This world is